 We don’t simply look at the symptoms present in your mouth today; we also give you the advice and tips you need to look after your own oral health.

-With his calm, reassuring manner, Dr Ian Renton will work with you to create a flexible dental treatment plan which addresses your individual needs.
+With a calm, reassuring manner, our dental team work with you to create a flexible dental treatment plan which addresses your individual needs.
 Where possible, we will consult with you to determine the order of your treatments, based on what you fear or consider most important.

 Talk to Renton Dental for a more comfortable dental visit